 Over the years, Gym has emerged as an essential open-source platform for developing and benchmarking reinforcement learning algorithms.
 It offers a plethora of predefined environments, streamlining the testing and comparison of various algorithms on a standardized platform.
 In 2021, the development of Gym transitioned to Gymnasium~\cite{towers_gymnasium_2023}, serving as a direct replacement.

 As illustrated in Lst.~\ref{lst:rl_gym_example}, setting up a Gym-based problem in \ourlib{} is straightforward.
-Users simply choose a Gym-supported environment and define the policy network's forward function.
+Users simply specify a Gym-supported environment and define the policy network's forward function.
 This function primarily accepts two inputs: the network's weight and the observational data from the environment.
-Such an intuitive setup allows users to effortlessly integrate their EC algorithms with the Gym infrastructure.
-The EC algorithm outputs a varied set of weights for the policy network, which are then evaluated within the Gym environment to aggregate rewards.
+The EC algorithm outputs a varied set of weights for the policy network, which are then evaluated within the specified Gym environment to aggregate rewards (i.e., fitness values).
 Additionally, the runtime configuration can be tailored to best align with users' computational resources and needs.

-Specifically, we instantiated a Atari Pong task using with the code as provided in Lst.~\ref{lst:rl_gym_example}, and the policy model is a CNN with 78,102 parameters.
-As shown in Fig.~\ref{fig:rl_gym}, the complexity of Atari Pong and the constraints of the CPU-centric game emulator affected the speed of the workflow.
+Specifically, we instantiated an Atari Pong task with the policy model being a CNN with 78,102 parameters.
+As shown in Fig.~\ref{fig:rl_gym}, the complexity of Atari Pong and the constraints of the CPU-centric game emulator significantly affected the speed of the workflow.
 Nonetheless, thanks to \ourlib{}'s efficient architecture, all available CPU cores were maximized, accomplishing the tasks in roughly 4 hours to reach the baseline performance.